-It is also possible to do bulk operations through the Web Administration Interface; see Section 11 Using the Web Administration Interface for details.
+It is also possible to do bulk operations through the Web Administration Interface; see Section 6 Introduction to the Web Interface for details.

-7.17.2 Bulk DELETE Operations
+15.17.2 Bulk DELETE Operations

 If you have a large number of users to delete at one time, you can use a bulk delete syntax that is similar to the bulk ADD documented above.
 However please note that there is no "IMPORT"-type option for this feature, and as usual for the DELETE command you specify only the user's address in the data DD.